Paul de Nourquer du Camper

 Paul de Nourquer du Camper was Governor General for Inde française in the Second French Colonial Empire during the July Monarchy.
 During his period an annual statistics manual was written by Pierre Constant Sicé in 1842, which describes and narrates various situations in Inde française.

+Biography

+Coming from the Breton nobility and great-grandnephew of Dupleix, he is said to have lived in the French trading posts in India before taking refuge in the Philippines where he was for several years, until 1808, the agent in Manila of General Decaen for the supply of food to the Île de France.

+Integrated into the royal navy under the First Restoration, he was promoted to frigate captain on December 31, 1814 then ship captain the August 4, 1824.